aconstlink/snakeoil/README.md

 3. [required] Set SNAKEOIL_TARGET_GRAPHICS_API to OpenGL
 3. [optional] Uncheck SNAKEOIL_LIBRARY_BUILD_SHARED for easy use with static libraries
 4. Open the generated VS project and hit build for debug or/and release
-5. Finised - snakeoil is ready to use
+5. Finised - snakeoil is ready to be used

 ## Compiler Support